 When choosing a handbag, pick one versatile enough to coordinate with many outfits.
 Go with the most prominent neutral color in your wardrobe.

 Stay away from dangling earrings, multiple rings, and noisy bracelets.
 Jewelry that moves too much or makes noise is distracting.
 In choosing jewelry, choose gold, silver, or pearls.
 Choose button or small hoop earrings in proportion to your size.
 Pendants or brooches can add sparkle to a blazer lapel or collarless jacket.

 Select a hairstyle appropriate for your hair type, face, life-style, profession, and personality.
 Your hair should be clean, neat, and controlled.
-A short style is always professional.
 Long hair should be pulled away from the face for the most professional look.
 The condition of your hair is also important.
 Take care of your hair.
 Dry, brittle, or bleached-out hair communicates poor personal hygiene.

-When applying makeup, aim for a natural look that enhances your appearance and does not overwhelm.
+When applying makeup, aim for a natural look that enhances your appearance.